awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 + If you bring your existing RHEL subscription, you must choose an offering for the **Linux/UNIX** platform, not an offering for the **Red Hat Enterprise Linux** platform\.

 **Important**
 If you plan to purchase a Reserved Instance to apply to an On\-Demand Instance that was launched from an AWS Marketplace AMI, first check the `PlatformDetails` field of the AMI\.
 The `PlatformDetails` field indicates which Reserved Instance to purchase\.
 The platform details of the AMI must match the platform of the Reserved Instance, otherwise the Reserved Instance will not be applied to the On\-Demand Instance\.
-For information about how to view the platform details of the AMI, see [Obtaining billing information](ami-billing-info.md)\.
+For information about how to view the platform details of the AMI, see [Understanding AMI billing information](ami-billing-info.md)\.

 For information about the supported platforms for Windows, see [Choosing a platform](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ri-market-concepts-buying.html#ri-choosing-platform) in the *Amazon EC2 User Guide for Windows Instances*\.

-## Queuing your purchase<a name="ri-queued-purchase"></a>
+## Queue your purchase<a name="ri-queued-purchase"></a>

 By default, when you purchase a Reserved Instance, the purchase is made immediately\.
 Alternatively, you can queue your purchases for a future date and time\.
 For example, you can queue a purchase for around the time that an existing Reserved Instance expires\.
 This can help you ensure that you have uninterrupted coverage\.

 You can queue purchases for regional Reserved Instances, but not zonal Reserved Instances or Reserved Instances from other sellers\.
 You can queue a purchase up to three years in advance\.
 On the scheduled date and time, the purchase is made using the default payment method\.
 After the payment is successful, the billing benefit is applied\.

 You can view your queued purchases in the Amazon EC2 console\.
 The status of a queued purchase is **queued**\.
 You can cancel a queued purchase any time before its scheduled time\.
-For details, see [Canceling a queued purchase](#cancel-queued-purchase)\.
+For details, see [Cancel a queued purchase](#cancel-queued-purchase)\.

-## Buying Standard Reserved Instances<a name="ri-buying-standard"></a>
+## Buy Standard Reserved Instances<a name="ri-buying-standard"></a>

 You can buy Standard Reserved Instances in a specific Availability Zone and get a capacity reservation\.
 Alternatively, you can forego the capacity reservation and purchase a regional Standard Reserved Instance\.